Exponential Utility Function

 Exponential utility function with explicit scaling parameters a and b introduced so that the maximum payoff maps to utility 1 and the minimum to utility 0.

-Say, your highest utility is 1.
-For the given investment, your highest possible gain can be H and the lowest possible gain (or loss) can be L.
+Say your top utility is 1.
+For the investment in front of you, the best possible gain is H and the worst possible gain (or loss) is L.

 Algebraic solution for the scaling parameters a and b of an exponential utility function in terms of the highest gain H and lowest loss L.